-Marisa Twigg, Communications Coordinator, November 3, 2022
+Marisa Twigg, Creative and Communications Director, November 3, 2022

 Columbus, Ohio — Yesterday, the Ohio Environmental Council, Center for Biological Diversity, and Darby Creek Association appealed the permit for the Village of Plain City Wastewater Treatment Plant’s proposed discharge increase into Big Darby Creek.

 Issued by the Ohio Environmental Protection Agency (Ohio EPA) on October 3, 2022, the permit doubles Plain City’s approved effluent discharge directly into Big Darby Creek from 0.75 million gallons per day (MGD) to 1.5 MGD.
 Ohio EPA approved the permit despite hundreds of public comments calling for a halt to new wastewater permitting in the Darby until comprehensive environmental review and planning is completed.

 The following quote can be attributed, in whole or in part, to Nathan Johnson, Public Lands Director for the Ohio Environmental Council (OEC):

 “We’re appealing this permit because Ohio EPA has the duty and authority to better protect the Big Darby Creek and the sensitive species that live there.
 As the Clean Water Act is celebrated for its 50th anniversary, now is the time to ensure strong safeguards are in place for one of the most biologically rich streams in the entire Midwest.

 The Big Darby is a natural jewel for Central Ohioans, and countless school children and families play, learn and recreate in its waters every year.
 We will lose the Darby’s rare and declining biodiversity forever if we don’t act now to protect it.”

 The following quote can be attributed, in whole or in part, to John Tetzloff, President of the Darby Creek Association: